mattia72/vim-delphi/README.md

 # delphi.vim  (under construction)
-A VIM syntax plugin for Object Pascal the primary programming language of Delphi.
+A VIM syntax plugin for Delphi Pascal the primary programming language of Delphi IDE.

 ##  Installation
 Copy the included directories into your .vim or vimfiles directory.